This story is part of, helping you make the most of your tech, home and health during the holiday season.

 When you search the internet for natural remedies for sleep disturbance, melatonin supplements are usually the first recommendation.
-However, if you are skeptical about sleep supplements, struggle with the side effects or would just rather not take any pills that may leave you groggy in the morning, here are seven natural sleep aids and techniques to help ease your insomnia.
+However, if you are the side effects or would just rather not take any pills that may leave you groggy in the morning, here are seven natural sleep aids and techniques to help ease your insomnia., struggle with

 Brew a hot cup of herbal tea

 Brewing tea is an ancient practice.
 Chamomile, valerian root and magnolia tea are all natural remedies for anxiety, stress and insomnia.
 Drink a cup of one of these at least an hour to two hours before bed — this gives you time to relax, enjoy the tea and use the bathroom before lights off.
 Be sure to look at the nutrition label to make sure no caffeine has been added to the ingredients.

 Put a drop of lavender oil on your pillow